 Click the first link to "Install MySQL Products", which ushers you into a sadly typical thicket of legalese.

 When you click the "I accept the license terms" checkbox, the "Next" button is enabled.
 Click it.

 On the resultant screen, you can check for and download a newer version of MySQL (than what is contained in the installer) or download updates to any MySQL instance already on the computer.
-In our case, neither option is applicable, so we will use the "Skip the check for updates" checkbox, and click the "Next" button (which replaces the initial "Execute" button).
+In our case, neither option is applicable, so I will use the "Skip the check for updates" checkbox, and click the "Next" button (which replaces the initial "Execute" button).

 There are five setup types from which to choose: Developer Default, Server only, Client only, Full, and Custom.
 To learn the details of each option, click the radio button for the option and read the description to the right.
-Here we will opt for the server only.
+Here I will opt for the server only.

 The dialog shows that the default "Installation Path" is

 C:\Program Files\MySQL\, which is misleading because the installation files would actually end up in